LC-Linkous/AntennaCalculationAutotuningTool/README.md

 Antenna Calculation and Autotuning Tool (AntennaCAT) is a comprehensive implementation of machine learning to automate, evaluate, and optimize the antenna design process using EM simulation software.
 It utilizes a combined antenna designer and internal calculator to accelerate the CAD construction and EM simulation of several common topologies, while eliminating model disparity for automated data collection.

 AntennaCAT 2025.1 is live as of June 2025!
 We're excited to introduce some streamlined UI features, updated replication study templates, and some optimizer overhauls that include the ability to target threshold values instead of just targets!

 We also have an article coming out!
 We are going to be in the June edition of IEEE Antennas and Propagation Magazine, which should be released in the next few weeks.
 To go with that release, we have the official AntennaCAT 2025.2!
 It will have some polished up features and a few new ones.
+As we work these new (and some previously unplanned) features into the software based on feedback and bug reports, the [development branch](https://github.com/LC-Linkous/AntennaCalculationAutotuningTool/tree/dev) of this repo has been introduced for anyone that wants a preview.

 To those who have reached out about features (current, planned, and a few bugs), we want to say THANK YOU!!
 Your input has been greatly appreciated, especially in the early stages of this project and its development.